bwin/coffee-in-vue-templates-loader/README.md

-# coffee-in-vue-templates-loader
+# coffee-in-vue-templates-loader [CIVTL]

-| Use coffeescript in vue templates as attributes or interpolations.
+| Webpack-loader to use coffeescript in vue templates as attributes or interpolations.

-This is a webpack-loader.

 Example usage:
 ```vue